netket.vqs.MCState#

 Length of the markov chain used for sampling configurations.

-If running under MPI, the total samples will be n_nodes * chain_length * n_batches.
+If running under JAX sharding, the total samples will be n_devices * chain_length * n_batches.

 chunk_size#